 Interaction Designer, WNYC News

-Clarisa Diaz is the interaction and graphic designer for WNYC's Data News & Journalism team.
-She also draws and writes for Gothamist.
+Clarisa Diaz is the interaction and graphic designer for New York Public Radio’s newsroom, including Gothamist and WNYC's Data News & Journalism team.
 She reports on issues related to design and environmental science.
-She was awarded a journalism fellowship at the Woods Hole Oceanographic Institution in 2018.
+Clarisa was named a 2019-2020 Connected Coastlines grantee to report on climate change in NYC with the Pulitzer Center on Crisis Reporting.
+She was awarded a science journalism fellowship at the Woods Hole Oceanographic Institution in 2018.
 Her reporting and design work has been featured on PBS, Science Friday, and recognized by the Kantar Information is Beautiful Awards.
 She was on the WNYC team that created the Harlem Heat project, which won a national Edward R. Murrow Award for Excellence in Innovation in 2017.
 You can see more of her work at www.clarisadiaz.com.